Xander180/SchoolTracker/README.md

-# WGU Mobile Application Developmenet - C196
+# WGU Mobile Application Development - C196

 ## Overview
 This Android application is a basic student scheduler as defined by the requirements of C196.
 It allows a student to: